crossplane/docs/content/knowledge-base/integrations/vault-as-secret-store.md

 ---

-This guide walks through the steps required to configure Crossplane and its Providers to use [Vault] as an [External Secret Store].
+This guide walks through the steps required to configure Crossplane and its Providers to use [Vault] as an [External Secret Store] with [ESS Plugin Vault].
 For the sake of completeness, we will also include steps for Vault installation and setup, however, you can skip those and use your existing Vault.

 > External Secret Stores are an alpha feature.
 They are not yet recommended for
 > production use, and are disabled by default.